Buzunesh Deba

-Bizunesh Deba (born 8 September 1987), also known as Buzunesh Deba, is a Bronx-based Ethiopian long-distance runner.
-Her personal best for the marathon is 2:19:59, set during the Boston Marathon in 2014.
+Buzunesh Deba (born 8 September 1987) is a Bronx-based Ethiopian long-distance runner.
+She won the 2014 Boston Marathon in her personal-best time of 2:19:59.
+In the race, Deba finished behind Rita Jeptoo, who was later disqualified for doping.

 A prolific runner since 2009, she is a winner of the California International Marathon, San Diego Marathon, Los Angeles Marathon, Grandma's Marathon, Boston Marathon, and Twin Cities Marathon.
 She has finished in the top ten three times at the New York City Marathon.